 Understand how to process 5 accounts payable workflows, including (1) vendors and accounts payable, (2) purchase orders, (3) supplier invoice processing, including purchase order matching, (4) supplier invoice approval process, and (5) vendor payments in QuickBooks Online.

-Your business can substantially improve efficiency and financial controls with QuickBooks integration with add-on AP automation and global partner payments software.
+Your business can substantially improve efficiency and financial controls with QuickBooks integration with add-on AP automation and mass payments software.
 Tipalti AP and payments automation software helps your business solve QuickBooks accounts payable challenges from using QuickBooks Online and QuickBooks Desktop alone.

 Both QuickBooks Online and QuickBooks Desktop are owned by Intuit Inc. For your CPA firm or bookkeeper to access clients’ QuickBooks accounting software, QuickBook offers QuickBooks Online Accountant and QuickBooks Accountant Desktop.